 If your wrist measures 7 inches (18 cm), you have a medium-sized body frame and should not adjust the ideal body weight.
 If your wrist is bigger than 7 inches, you need to add 10%, and if your wrist is smaller than 7 inches, you need to subtract 10% of your ideal body weight to the formula.

 What’s most important is ensuring that you lead a healthy lifestyle.
-That means, eat right and exercise.
+That means, eating right and exercising.
 An oatmeal beverage is a good source of protein and fibre.
 Because of this, it’s beneficial for regulating your cholesterol levels and promoting weight control.

 For gut health, taking a probiotic supplement containing 100 million friendly Lactobacillus acidophilus bacteria can support a healthy digestive system.

-There are different ways of working out your ideal weight using weight calculation methods.
+There are different ways to estimate your body weight using measurements and these weight calculation methods can help.
 The BMI and RFM calculators have more frequent uses, but combining the use of a weight calculator with different formulas may be the best way to get an accurate idea of whether you are at your healthiest or not.

 - Harvard T.H Chan.
 Healthy Weight.
 [Accessed 2 July 2021]